nasr020/millenium-falcon-challenge/README.md

 This repository contains the work I conducted for the Millennium Falcon Challenge proposed by Dataiku.
 The project involves a FastAPI backend, a React frontend, and a CLI tool to compute the odds that the Millennium Falcon reaches Endor in time based on provided configurations.

-## Live Demo

-Access the final result directly [here](http://millenium-falcon-challenge-nasr.link/).
-You can upload your `empire.json` file through the frontend, interact with the backend, and receive your computed odds.

 ## Table of Contents